 Lack of References and Reputable Studies

 If an article is making scientific claims yet provides no sources, that's an automatic red flag.
-Still, if they are linking out to sources but they're not from reputable academic journals, you may want to be wary.
-Bad information has a way of spreading unchecked, so when in doubt, track statements down to their original source.
+Still, if they are linking to sources but they're not from reputable academic or peer-reviewed journals, you may want to be wary.
+Bad information has a way of spreading, so when in doubt, track statements down to their original source.

 One Treatment Promises to Cure a Long List of Conditions